 by Tony Vidler

-There appears to be plenty of research from larger markets such as the USA to suggest there is a new type of financial adviser out there, dubbed the “e-Adviser”, who is winning way more business than other advisers are.
+There appears to be research from larger markets such as the USA to suggest there is a new type of financial adviser out there, dubbed the “e-Adviser”, who is winning way more business than other advisers are.

 An e-Adviser is not a robo-adviser either….thought I would just get that one out of the way at the outset.
 The e-Adviser is a tech-savvy person (or bunch of people in a firm) who are using digital techniques, software systems and technology platforms to enhance the human-to-human advice delivery model.

-Some of the outcomes for e-Advisers…
+Some of the reported outcomes for e-Advisers…

 Basically the bottom line from the research on adviser technology use is that those who are rapid adopters and who look to build strong tech-based rapid communications systems and internal efficiencies is that they make get more business, get more clients from the hard to reach segments of the market, keep more business for longer and don’t have that much trouble handling service levels for significantly bigger books of business.
 Oh…and they make more money.